liaof/21-MERN/README.md

 ### Lesson Goals
 - Integrated the Apollo Server GraphQL library to handle data requests to our API.
 - Built both query type definitions and resolvers for retrieving data from our MongoDB database.

 - Used the GraphQL Playground interface to thoroughly test our GraphQL queries.
 - Perform create and update operations with GraphQL mutations.
 - Implement JSON Web Tokens for authentication.

+- Implement the tools to manage the full-stack MERN application for both production and development environments.

+- Organize and lay out the client-side React application files.

+- Use the Apollo Client library to consume the GraphQL API to display thought data.

 #### Usage